ipassynk/angular2-learning/PRESENTATION.md

 # Angular 2, es6/es7, TypeScript, RxJs Next

-Here is the main points for the team presentation:
+Here are the main areas for the team presentation:

 # Angular 2